 Sex education in schools across the “progressive” west and the global South is still extremely conservative and outdated.
 Only the scary parts of sex are highlighted - sexually transmitted infections, unwanted pregnancy, and abortion.
 There is no mention of desire, pleasure, and masturbation as the healthy and joyous aspects of non-reproductive sex.
 Families and parents are equally silent when it comes to the topic.
 So, the only place a young woman can turn to learn about sex is the internet and porn, and in porn too, female pleasure is almost non-existent.

 Masturbation is considered a radical topic for women to speak openly about.
 I believe it 100 percent belongs in the realm of feminist activism because controlling our sexuality is one of the ways in which the patriarchy reduces our self-autonomy.
 A woman guilted out of a core facet of her humanity is much easier to control.
-When we remain embarrassed of our own bodies, we become easier to mould into the subservient roles patriarchy wants to keep us trapped within.
+When we remain embarrassed of our own bodies, we become easier to mold into the subservient roles' patriarchy wants to keep us trapped within.

 Masturbation is not an elitist feminist struggle.
 When we masturbate, we declare that we do not need a man to fulfill the desires of our flesh.
 Don’t you think working class women also wish they had the luxury to be in an empty room alone, lock the door and orgasm?
 Women are taught their vaginas are for three painful, unpleasant things and nothing more – their husbands sex objects, menstruation, and pushing out babies.
 What if women were taught that a pleasure unlike anything else could be produced from the very same place?
 What if women were taught techniques and encouraged to elicit this ecstatic pleasure independent of anyone?
 Something that is wholly theirs, that no one can rob them of, that they can experience the joy of any day, anytime.
 A free gift from their loins.
 We should not need to rely on a man for anything, and that includes orgasms.
 If we fight for economic independence why not also fight for sexual independence?